edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 response status ("Bad Request") instead of a ``500`` ("Internal Server Error").

-Now that you can see broadly what we're doing in this handler, let's dig into each of the functions we've called in the handler.
+Now that you can see broadly what we're doing in this handler, let's dig into each of the functions we've called in it.

 Moderation request